Vincristine liposome (Intravenous)

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving vincristine liposome, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A doctor or other trained health professional will give you vincristine liposome in a hospital or cancer treatment center. vincristine liposome is given through a needle placed in a vein.
+A doctor or other trained health professional will give you vincristine liposome in medical facility.
+It is given through a needle placed into one of your veins.

-It is very important that your doctor check you at regular visits while you are receiving vincristine liposome to make sure that the medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress closely and at regular visits to make sure vincristine liposome is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-If vincristine liposome accidentally leaks out of the vein where it is injected, it may damage the skin and cause scars.
+If vincristine liposome accidentally leaks out of the vein where it is injected, it may damage the skin and cause tissue injury.
 Tell the doctor right away if you notice redness, pain, or swelling at the injection site.

 Vincristine liposome can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: